ktorio/ktor-documentation/topics/creating_http_apis.md

 The orders we want to store in our system should be identifiable by an order number (which might contain dashes), and should contain a list of order items.
 These order items should have a textual description, the number of how often this item appears in the order, as well as the price for the individual item (so that we can compute the total price of an order on demand).

-We create a new file called `Order.kt` and fill it with the definition of the two data classes:
+Inside the `models` package, create a new file called `Order.kt` and fill it with the definition of the two data classes:

 ```kotlin
 ```